corpus-tools/corpus-tools.github.io/pepper/index.md

 <pre>
 java -version
 </pre>
-You need at least version 1.7.
+You need at least version 1.8, also called "Java 8".
 </article>